edryan04/grace-tf-module-member-account/README.md

 You must supply the following variables to the module:

-* name: a simple name that will be used for displaying the resulting budget notification within AWS.
+* name: The name of the account.
+Must be unique within GRACE AWS Organization.
 * email: Email address of the tenant owner (will be assigned to the root account).
-* authlanding_prod_account_id: This is the subaccount ID of the authlanding AWS account.
+* authlanding_prod_account_id: This is the subaccount ID of the GRACE authlanding AWS account.
 The authlanding account hosts IAM accounts with access to the platform.
 If you're using this module in a setup outside of GRACE, you should consider consulting the [grace-core repo](https://github.com/gsa/grace-core) for more information.
 * create_iam_roles: Boolean that defines whether or not the default IAM roles should be created.
 This will be forced to "true" in a future revision.
 * tenant_admin_iam_role_list: The SSM parameter that corresponds to the admin users in authlanding.
 Consult [grace-core repo](https://github.com/gsa/grace-core) for more information.
 * tenant_poweruser_iam_role_list: The SSM parameter that corresponds to the powerusers in authlanding.
 Consult [grace-core repo](https://github.com/gsa/grace-core) for more information.